 Limitations of the study:

-- Possible nurses lack of desire and time to use technology. - The increase in workload during the adjustment period. - Lacking in phonemic awareness skills among nurses.
+- Possible lack of desire to use technology among the nurses. - The increase in workload during the adjustment period. - Lacking in phonemic awareness skills among nurses. - Participation and Attendance limitations - Lack of time to participate in the online learning.

 Conclusion